Secure and Privacy-Preserving Consensus: Introduction

+The main contributions of the paper are as follows: 1) To our knowledge, our paper is the first to unify encryption and control dynamics in a completely decentralized manner without the assistance of a third party; 2) Our paper provides a new privacy definition for dynamical systems, and gives a new framework to rigorously prove that a node's privacy can be protected as long as it has at least one legitimate neighbor; 3) Our approach can be easily extended to provide security against active attackers aiming to alter the content of exchanged messages; and 4) We experimentally verified the efficiency of our approach using a Raspberry-Pi board based micro-controller network.

 The outline of this paper is as follows.
-Section \ref{sec:background} reviews the average consensus problem and the homomorphic cryptography, particularly the Paillier cryptosystem.
-Our confidential interaction protocol is introduced in Section \ref{sec:proto}.
-In Section \ref{sec:analysis} we theoretically analyze convergence as well as bounds on critical parameters, followed by a systematic discussion of privacy guarantees as well as security enforcement mechanisms in Section \ref{sec:security}.
-We further demonstrate in Section \ref{sec:application} that our confidential interaction protocol can be extended to weighted average consensus and maximum/minimum consensus under a new update rule.
-Some implementation issues are discussed in Section \ref{sec:impl} and numerical examples are presented in Section \ref{sec:example}.
-The conclusion is drawn in Section \ref{sec:conclusion}.
+Sec. \ref{sec:background} reviews the average consensus problem and the homomorphic cryptography, particularly the Paillier cryptosystem.
+Our confidential interaction protocol is introduced in Sec. \ref{sec:proto}.
+In Sec. \ref{sec:analysis} we theoretically analyze the condition and rate of convergence, followed by a systematic discussion of privacy guarantees as well as security enforcement mechanisms in Sec. \ref{sec:security}.
+We further demonstrate in Sec. \ref{sec:application} that our confidential interaction protocol can be extended to weighted average consensus and maximum/minimum consensus under a new update rule.
+Some implementation issues are discussed in Sec. \ref{sec:impl}.
+Both numerical examples and hardware experiments (on Raspberry Pi boards) are presented in Sec. \ref{sec:example}.
+The conclusion is drawn in Sec. \ref{sec:conclusion}.